ProfessionalWiki/Maps/docs/INSTALL.md

 </table>

 When installing Semantic Maps 2.x, see the installation instructions that come bundled with it.
-Also make use of Validator 0.5.x.
+Also make use of Validator 0.5.x as stated above.
 More recent versions of Validator will not work.

 ### Database support